raspberrypilearning/rpi-uds/en/step_2.md

 ### Wiring

 The circuit connects to two GPIO pins (one for echo, one for trigger), the ground pin, and a 5V pin.
-You'll need to use a pair of resistors (330Ω and 470Ω) as a potential divider:
+You'll need to use a pair of resistors; a 330Ω (orange band) and a 470Ω (purple band) as a potential divider:

 ![wiring](images/wiring-uds.png)